-Some people with type 2 diabetes need to regularly inject themselves with insulin to control their blood sugar levels.
-Many others can manage the condition with lifestyle and dietary changes alone or in combination with oral or other injectable medications.
+Some people with type 2 diabetes may need to inject insulin to manage their blood sugar levels.
+Other treatments may include oral medications, non-insulin injectables, and lifestyle and dietary strategies.

-People with type 2 diabetes are resistant to insulin, which is the hormone that causes sugar to move from the bloodstream into the body’s cells.
+When people have type 2 diabetes, their bodies are resistant to insulin, the hormone that causes sugar to move from the bloodstream into the body’s cells.
 Insulin resistance causes a person’s blood sugar levels to become too high.

-In this article, we look at when a person with type 2 diabetes requires insulin, and which other medications can manage the condition.
-We also describe useful lifestyle and dietary tips.
+In this article, we look at when a person with type 2 diabetes may require insulin and which other medications or lifestyle habits they may be able to use to manage the condition.
+We also describe useful lifestyle and diet tips.

 For people with type 2 diabetes, doctors generally recommend other medications first.
-They consider several factors when recommending courses of treatment, including:
+When recommending courses of treatment, doctors consider several factors, such as:

 - medical history